stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Builder

-The logical device is another object that is highly configurable and is therefore constructed via a builder (setters omitted for brevity):
+The logical device is another object that is highly configurable and is therefore constructed via a builder:

 ```java
 public static class Builder {